Tape-out

-In electronics and photonics design, tape-out or tapeout is the final result of the design process for integrated circuits or printed circuit boards before they are sent for manufacturing.
+In electronics and photonics design, tape-out or tapeout is the final stage of the design process for integrated circuits or printed circuit boards before they are sent for manufacturing.
 The tapeout is specifically the point at which the graphic for the photomask of the circuit is sent to the fabrication facility.

-History

-Historically, the term references the early days of printed circuit design, when the enlarged (for higher precision) "artwork" for the photomask was manually "taped out" using black line tape (commonly Bishop Graphics crepe) and also Rubylith sheets.
-In the post-war era of the 1940–50s, the techniques developed for rapid and low-cost circuit reproduction evolved to photographically replicated 2D manufacturing.
-The verb "to tapeout" was already widely used for the process and adopted for transistor fabrication, which evolved to full integrated-circuit approaches.
+The name originates from the use of magnetic tape to send the data to the manufacturing facility.

 Procedures involved

 The term tapeout currently is used to describe the creation of the photomask itself from the final approved electronic CAD file.
-Designers may use this term to refer to the writing of the final file to disk or CD and its subsequent transmission to the semiconductor foundry; however, in current practice the foundry will perform checks and make modifications to the mask design specific to the manufacturing process before actual tapeout.
+Designers may use this term to refer to the writing of the final file to disk or CD and its subsequent transmission to the semiconductor foundry; however, in current practice, the foundry will perform checks and make modifications to the mask design specific to the manufacturing process before actual tapeout.
 These modifications of the mask data include: